OpenBioLink/SAFRAN/README.md

-# IRIFAB
+# SAFRAN

-IRIFAB (Improved rule inference for AnyBurl) is a application for inferencing the results of symbolic rules and create candidate rankings of them.
+SAFRAN (Scalable and fast non-redundant rule application) is a framework for fast inference and aggregation of logical rules on large heterogeneous knowledge graphs.
 It is based on the work of [AnyBURL](http://web.informatik.uni-mannheim.de/AnyBURL/) (Anytime Bottom Up Rule Learning), which is an algorithm for learning, applying and evaluating logical rules from large knowledge graphs in the context of link prediction.

-There are two versions of the rule applicator.
-+ The ***CPU*** version is designed for the excecution on one or multiple CPU threads.
-+ The ***CUDA*** version was designed for the excecution on CUDA-capable GPU's, but does currently ***NOT*** work

 ## Download binaries